Nidan23/GoogleKeepNotes/README.md

 # GoogleKeepNotes
-This app allows to get your notes from Google Keep and writes them to the ".txt" files.
+This app allows you to fetch your notes from Google Keep and write them to ".txt" files.
 This app is not supported or endorsed by Google